c135792468/WhatsWrong/README.md

 ### Back-end
 backend/android_call_to_server
-  -android_call.txt: this is a snippet of the code used to test api calls to our server, on android sdk.
+  - android_call.txt: this is a snippet of the code used to test api calls to our server, on android sdk.

 backend/react_call_to_server
   - display_results.txt: this is a code snippet of code used to display results on our front end. initially we had trouble, but was able   to display symptoms using this code